lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

             "vehicles_object_detections"
         ]

-- A *schema.json* file that specifies that the predictions are *object-detection* predictions and a list of all possible object types.
+- A *schema.json* file that specifies that the predictions are from an *object-detection* task and a list of all possible object categories.

     .. code-block:: javascript
         :caption: .lightly/predictions/vehicles_object_detections/schema.json

         {
-            "task_description": "object-detection",
+            "task_type": "object-detection",
             "categories": [
                 {
                     "id": 0,